 Many modern electrical devices will require particularly small screwdriver tips to remove their casings, and often require a more unusually shaped tip than was previously the case.
 Where the cross-head or Phillips design was once used, this is generally being replaced with a shape that is difficult to find a tool to fit.
 It is best to search online in this instance to find one.

 2. Power Tools

 Power tools take away the effort required to drive home a screw.
 Their power settings can be adjusted to apply more power as required.
 It is a good tip to begin slowly and then speed up.
 This prevents slipping on the job and either marking the surface of what you are working on or injuring yourself.

 For some more safety tips, keep the floor dry so that nobody slips while using the power tool, keep cords out of harm’s way to avoid tripping, and never carry a power tool by its cord.
 It is always sensible, too, to only use power tools when they have been double-insulated by the manufacturer.
-Also, use eye goggles to prevent eye injures, as with power tools screws are moving around at great speed.
+Also, use eye goggles and cut-resistant gloves (available on unigloves or similar online stores), as with power tools screws are moving around at great speed.
 A further safety tip is to have a device that cuts the power should the cable end up being cut by accident.
 It will guard against electrocution.
 Finally, always read the power tool’s instructions, as they will contain some dos and don’ts regarding the use of the tool.

 3. Cordless Tools